agormp/seqconverter/README.md

   --debug               Print longer error messages

 File formats:
-  -I FORMAT             Input format: auto, fasta, nexus, phylip, clustal, genbank, tab, raw, how
+  -I FORMAT             Input format: auto, fasta, nexus, phylip, clustal,
-                        [default: auto]
-  -O FORMAT             Output format: fasta, nexus, nexusgap, phylip, clustal, tab, raw, how
+                        genbank, tab, raw, how [default: auto] -O FORMAT             Output format: fasta, nexus, nexusgap, phylip, clustal, tab, raw, how [default: fasta] --nocomments          Do not include comments in output (only print seqnames)
-                        [default: fasta]
-  --nocomments          Do not include comments in output (only print seqnames)

 Renaming sequences:
   --rename OLD,NEW      Rename single sequence from OLD to NEW --renamenumber BASENAME
                         Rename all sequences to this form: BASENAME_001, ...
-  --appendnumber        Append numbering at end of existing sequence names (SeqA_001, SeqXYZ_002, ...
+  --appendnumber        Append numbering at end of existing sequence names
+                        (SeqA_001, SeqXYZ_002, ...
   --renameregexp "REGEXP"
-                        Rename sequences by deleting parts of names matching regular expression in REGEXP
-  --regdupfix           Fix duplicate names, created by regexp, by appending numbers to duplicates
-                        (seqA, seqA_2, ...)
+                        Rename sequences by deleting parts of names matching regular expression in REGEXP --regdupfix           Fix duplicate names, created by regexp, by appending numbers to duplicates (seqA, seqA_2, ...)
-  --savenames FILE      Save renaming information in FILE for later use --restorenames FILE   Restore original names using info previously saved in FILE --gbname FIELD1[,FIELD2,FIELD3,...]
+  --savenames FILE      Save renaming information in FILE for later use --restorenames FILE   Restore original names using info previously saved in
+                        FILE
+  --gbname FIELD1[,FIELD2,FIELD3,...]
                         For Genbank input: construct sequence names from the list of named fields, in the specified order

 Retrieve subset of sequences:
   --subsample N         Randomly extract N sequences from sequence set --subset NAMEFILE     Retrieve sequences listed in NAMEFILE --remseqs NAMEFILE    Discard sequences listed in NAMEFILE --filterpos VARIANT[,VARIANT,...]
-                        Retrieve sequences containing specific residues on specific positions.
-Syntax
+                        Retrieve sequences containing specific residues on
+                        specific positions.
+Syntax is: <POS><RESIDUE>,
-                        is: <POS><RESIDUE>, possibly in a comma-separated list.
-Example: 484K,501Y --filterdupseq        Remove duplicate sequences (keeping one of each); print names of removed sequences on stderr.
+                        possibly in a comma-separated list.
+Example: 484K,501Y --filterdupseq        Remove duplicate sequences (keeping one of each);
+                        print names of removed sequences on stderr.
-  --filterdupname       Remove sequences with duplicate names (keeping one of each).
-If this option is
+  --filterdupname       Remove sequences with duplicate names (keeping one of
-                        not set (default): stop execution on duplicate names.
+                        each).
+If this option is not set (default): stop execution on duplicate names.

 Extracting or removing parts of sequences:
+  --subseq START,STOP   Extract subsequence, positions START to STOP, from
+                        alignment
+  --subseqrename        When extracting sub-sequences: add '_START_STOP' to
+                        seqnames
-  --subseq START,STOP   Extract subsequence, positions START to STOP, from alignment --subseqrename        When extracting sub-sequences: add '_START_STOP' to seqnames --windows WSIZE       Extract all overlapping sequence windows of size WSIZE --degap               Remove all gap characters from sequences --remcols INDEX LIST  Remove listed columns from alignment.
-Columns can be indicated as comma-
+  --windows WSIZE       Extract all overlapping sequence windows of size WSIZE --degap               Remove all gap characters from sequences --remcols INDEX LIST  Remove listed columns from alignment.
+Columns can be
-                        separated list of indices, and as ranges.
-Example: --remcols=10,15,22-40,57 --remambigcols        Remove columns where one or more residues are ambiguity symbols (e.g., N for nucleotides)
-  --remgapcols          Remove columns where one or more residues are gaps --remallgapcols       Remove columns that are all-gaps --remfracgapcols FRAC
+                        indicated as comma-separated list of indices, and as ranges.
+Example: --remcols=10,15,22-40,57 --remambigcols        Remove columns where one or more residues are ambiguity symbols (e.g., N for nucleotides) --remgapcols          Remove columns where one or more residues are gaps --remallgapcols       Remove columns that are all-gaps --remfracgapcols FRAC